interactiveaudiolab/interactiveaudiolab.github.io/collections/_people-current/9_andreas.md

 #full description of member goes below the dashed line
 ---
-Jack is a BS/MS student at Northwestern University doing research in the Interactive Audio Lab, under Prof. Bryan Pardo.
-He is currently working with Abir Saha to design audio engineering interfaces for the blind.
-His work involves reimagining existing digital audio workstations (DAWs) and audio plugins (VSTs) to make them more accessible.
+Andreas is currently a undergraduate student working towards a BS in computer science at Northwestern.
+He is interested in machine learning and music information retrieval.
+In his free time, he plays classical guitar and enjoys the outdoors.